mborus/requirements-txt/readme.md

 WLS2/Ubuntu use
 --------------------
-As of today, the script also works with the Windows Subsystem for Linux to install everything.
+The script should also work with the Windows Subsystem for Linux to install everything.
 You will run into smaller problems, though.
 For example starting Jupyter will throw a confusing error instead of starting your browser and you need to manually paste the link into your browser.